lagom/persistence-api-experiments/README.md

   }
 ```

-We can defined `Handlers` and combine then using `and`.
-Note that not all `Handlers` need to have the `State` available in scope. `Withdraw` need it because we don't want to go bellow zero. `Events Handlers` do need the State.
+We can defined `Actions` and combine then using `and`.
+Note that not all `Actions` need to have the `State` available in scope. `Withdraw` need it because we don't want to go bellow zero. `Events Handlers` do need the State.
 Read only `Command Handlers` don't need it passed, they will be made available on the `replyWith` method (see below).

 ### Deposit Command Handler
 ```scala